AlexHnydiuk/laracent/README.md

     ],
 ```

-Also you should add this two lines to your .env file:
+Also you should add these two lines to your .env file:

 ```
 CENTRIFUGO_SECRET=very-long-secret-key-from-centrifugo-config
 CENTRIFUGO_APIKEY=long-secret-apikey-from-centrifugo-config
 ```

-This lines are optional:
+These lines are optional:
 ```
 CENTRIFUGO_URL=http://localhost:8000
 CENTRIFUGO_SSL_KEY=/etc/ssl/some.pem